On local characterizations of Hida families of Siegel modular forms: Introduction

 In other words, if a $\GSp_4$-Hida family has a dense set of specializations with weight $(k,2)$ that are de Rham at $p$, then $\eta$ corresponds, as in Section \ref{sec:proofyoshidafamily}, to a $p$-adic family of stable Yoshida lifts. \item Let $\eta$ be a minimal prime of $\TT^{\dec}$.
 Then, the inverse image $\pi_{\dec}^{-1}(\eta)$ is a minimal prime of $\TT$ if and only if $\pi_{\dec}^{-1}(\eta)$ contains $\ker(\TT \twoheadrightarrow \TT^{\Yos})$.
 That is, we have the following natural bijection of sets:

-In other words, if the Galois representation associated to a $\GSp_4$-Hida family is decomposable at $p$, then $\eta$ corresponds, as in Section \ref{sec:proofyoshidafamily}, to a $p$-adic family of stable Yoshida lifts. \end{enumerate} We have the following theorem, proved under strong cyclicity assumptions, which provides the desired characterizations in the $\GSp_4$ setting and serves as our analog of results of Ghate--Vatsal and Castella--Wang-Erickson.
+In other words, if the Galois representation associated to a $\GSp_4$-Hida family is decomposable at $p$, then $\eta$ corresponds, as in Section \ref{sec:proofyoshidafamily}, to a $p$-adic family of stable Yoshida lifts. \end{enumerate} We have the following theorem, proved under strong cyclicity assumptions, which provides the desired characterizations in the $\GSp_4$ setting and serves as our analog of results of \cite{MR2139691, MR4397038}.

 \begin{restatable}{Theorem}{theoremfour} Assume all the hypotheses of Set-up \ref{setting:all}. \begin{enumerate}

 \item In addition to the hypothesis \ref{lab:intPN}, suppose that the following cyclicity hypothesis holds: \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{Int-Cyc}), ref=\scshape{Int-Cyc},partopsep=0pt,parsep=0pt] \item The $\TT^\Yos$-module $\Sel_{\Int}(K,\DD)^\vee$ is cyclic. \end{enumerate} Then, \ref{lab:GV1} holds.